-Just in case you don't have 20/5 vision, you can click that image and get a bigger image.
-I also include the data at the bottom of the post.
-(It runs a little wide, so I have to put there where it won't run into the sidebar.)
+I’ve also included this data in an HTML table at the bottom of this article.
+It runs a little wide, so I have to put there where it won’t run into the sidebar.)

 Let me walk you through the math of the first row to get an idea of how this chart works.
 The first example is the one we are familiar with: Coffee.

 Coffee’s caffeine ranges all over the spectrum, but the best data I found had it being around 95mg per 8 ounces.
 As we covered recently (Brewing Coffee at Home vs. Buying at a Coffee Shop), the cost is around $0.30 cents a cup.
 For someone to get the annual 109,500mg of caffeine from $0.30 cups of coffee, they’d have to spend $345.79 a year.

 I always suggest doing a sanity check on this math.
 Three cups of coffee is a little less than the 300mg average.
 That’s a little less a dollar a day.
 The $345.79 annual cost is a little less than a dollar a day per year.